Integripedia Topic

 ASME B31

-ASME B31, Code for Pressure Piping is developed, published, and maintained by the American Society of Mechanical Engineers (ASME).
+ASME B31, Code for Pressure Piping, is a standard developed, published, and maintained by the American Society of Mechanical Engineers (ASME).
 The code covers a number of individual sections including Power Piping, Process Piping, Pipeline Transportation Systems for Liquid Hydrocarbons and Other Liquids, Refrigeration Piping and Heat Transfer Components, Gas Transmission and Distribution Piping Systems, Building Services Piping, and Hydrogen Piping and Pipelines.

 History

 The ASME B31 committee was originally formed in 1926.
 The code has a long history beginning as early as 1935.
-Some sections have been folded into others while others were superseded by other standards.
-The following outline lists when currently active sections were first published:
+Some sections have been absorbed into others, while others were superseded by different standards.
+Below is a list of the currently active sections and when they were first published:

 Overview of ASME B31 Sections